People's republic

-People's republic is an official title, commonly used by some current and former communist states as well as other left-wing governments.
-It is mainly associated with soviet republics, socialist states following people's democracy, sovereign states with a democratic-republican constitution usually mentioning socialism, as well as some countries that do not fit into any of these categories.
+People's republic is an official title that is mostly used by current and former communist states, as well as other left-wing governments.
+It is mainly associated with soviet republics, communist states that self-designate as people's democratic states, sovereign states with a democratic-republican constitution that usually mentions socialism, as well as some countries that do not fit into any of these categories.

 A number of the short-lived socialist states that formed during World War I and its aftermath called themselves people's republics.
-Many of these sprang up in the territory of the former Russian Empire which collapsed following the Russian Revolution of 1917.
+Many of these sprang up in the territory of the former Russian Empire, which had collapsed in 1917 as a result of the Russian Revolution.
 Decades later, following the Allied victory in World War II, the name "people's republic" was adopted by some of the newly established Marxist–Leninist states, mainly within the Soviet Union's Eastern Bloc.

-As a term, "people's republic" is associated with socialist states as well as communist countries adhering to Marxism–Leninism, although its use is not unique to such states.
+As a term, people's republic is associated with socialist states as well as communist countries adhering to Marxism–Leninism, although its use is not unique to such states.
 A number of republics with liberal democratic political systems such as Algeria and Bangladesh adopted the title, given its rather generic nature, after popular wars of independence.
 Nonetheless, such countries still usually mention socialism in their constitutions.